kcech/sentilo-docs-test/docs/api_docs/security.rst

 How does it work?
 ~~~~~~~~~~~~~~~~~

-The flow is the following:
+The data flow is the following:

 0. Prerequisite: A `Subscription <./services/subscription/subscription.html>`__ is created via
    API with a :literal:`secretCallbackKey`.
 You may subscribe to any event type.
 1. The data/alarm/command event is generated.
-How the event and by which entity it is created is irrelevant.
+How the event is created and by which entity is irrelevant.
 2. If there is a Subscription with a :literal:`secretCallbackKey` for this event, the message will be signed and
    headers :literal:`X-Sentilo-Content-Hmac` and :literal:`X-Sentilo-Date` will be created.
-3. The external system receives the subscription and may check it's authenticity using a same :literal:`secretCallbackKey`.
+3. The external system receives the subscription and may check its authenticity using a same :literal:`secretCallbackKey`.

-As hash algorithm the system uses
+The system uses the `SHA-512 <http://en.wikipedia.org/wiki/SHA-2>`__ algorithm.
-`SHA-512 <http://en.wikipedia.org/wiki/SHA-2>`__.
-It accepts keys of any
-size, and produces a hash sequence of length 512 bits.
+It accepts keys of any size, and produces a hash sequence of length 512 bits.

 The target system should activate the security for callbacks when
 creates the subscription specifying the secret key (`see
 more <./services/subscription/subscription.html>`__).
 This subscription
-**should be done using HTTPs protocol** to avoid compromising the key.
+ should be done using HTTPs protocol to avoid compromising the key.

 After the subscription has been created, all the related requests will
 include two new headers, one with the hash (:literal:`X-Sentilo-Content-Hmac`)